 Letter: Chuka Umunna MP, House of Commons, London SW1A 0AA

 Telephone: 0208 835 7062, 10:30 – 13:00 on Mondays, Tuesday, Thursdays and Fridays

 As a Member of Parliament Chuka is often best placed to assist constituents with matters relating to functions of central government departments, such as healthcare, taxation and tax credits, citizenship, immigration and passports, benefits and pensions, student finance and policing.

-If you are getting in touch about an issue related to the services provided by Lambeth Council, including matters such as street cleaning, council housing, planning and parking, you may find that your elected local ward councillor will be best placed to assist you in the first instance.
+If you are getting in touch about an issue related to the services provided by Lambeth Council, including matters such as council housing, planning, street cleaning and parking, you may find that your elected local ward councillor will be best placed to assist you in the first instance.
 You can find out who your local councillors are here.

 Please be aware that it is not within Chuka’s remit to intervene in private disputes, such as those between neighbours, between an employer or employee and individual consumer complaints, or to intervene in outstanding legal matters, and court decisions.
 One Lambeth Advice is a useful starting point if you are seeking advice and assistance for these kinds of matters, with online information and the facility to speak to a specialist adviser by telephone, email or webchat, all accessed here.